 For a WPF application:

-- You also can delete any lines with Project and Name properties, as they may not be required in the new project file style.
-In any ProjectReference that you may have found only copy the ItemGroup and ProjectReference as shown below:
+- You can remove lines with Project and Name properties, since they are not needed in the new project file style.
+So for each ProjectReference that you have found (if any), copy only ItemGroup and ProjectReference like this:

-- Last but not the least, Save everything.
-Once you close the project file, right click on your project in the Solution Explorer and select Reload Project.
-Once loaded up go ahead and rebuild while making sure no errors crop up..
+- Save everything.
+Close the .csproj file in Visual Studio.
+Right-click on your project in the Solution Explorer and select Reload Project.
+Rebuild and make sure there are no errors.

-Open your project file in Solutions Explorer.
-Look for the TargetFramework property and change the value to netcoreapp3.0.
-It should look like the following.
+Open your project file by double-clicking on your project in Solution Explorer.
+Find the property TargetFramework. and change the value to netcoreapp3.0.
+Now your project file should look like this:

 If you’re looking for help in porting or creating applications based on .Net Core, contact us today!